0install/docs/docs/packaging/guide-gui.md

 [TOC]

-**Tip**: To check whether someone has already packaged a program, use the search feature at the top of this page to search all known existing feeds.
+**Tip**: To check whether someone has already packaged a program, use the search feature at the top of the <https://0install.net> page to search all known existing feeds.

 # Tutorial